“I really want to work with you but I can’t afford it.”

 1. You ghost them

 It can be really tempting to just ignore the proposal once you’ve decided it’s not for you and move on with your life.
-But it’s not a terribly professional thing to do and it can be viewed as disrespectful by a designer who may have spent significant time putting that document together for you.
+But this means the person who spent their time putting that document together for you is left hanging…and you’re still no closer to getting what you need.

 2. You tell them you’ll definitely work with them…sometime